Restore Muriwai Project

 Our primary aim is to create a comprehensive Muriwai Community Resilience Plan.
 This plan

-will help ensure everyone knows how to respond effectively when the next natural event should
+will help ensure everyone knows how to respond effectively when the next natural event impacts Muriwai.
+A well-connected community enhances safety and well-being.

 How You Can Help: Become a Coordinator